Final report for FNC17-1091

 Section 3b did have a small area that lodged, but overall looked good all season.
 The clover under-seeding did just great.
 As we were pulling it didn’t look like much but it really took off even as the flax was laying on the ground and we did graze it in September.
 As was noted in the beginning of this part of the report, 3a had been used for sweet corn, peanuts and summer squash.
 It had an over-wintered crop of crimson clover.
 3b was in white clover and had been grazed in 2016.
 3b was by far the better of our two plots in 2017, suggesting that a rotation from white clover and grazing to flax might produce a better yield than going from a vegetable crop to flax.

 And lastly, perhaps 1/2 acre is too much to harvest inside a very busy time of year on a vegetable farm, unless provisions are made to recruit additional hands at harvest time, or a means of mechanical harvest is devised.
-We plan to plant 1/4 acre in 2018.
-Soil testing is not yet complete.
-Soil testing results will be added to next year’s report.
+We decided to plant a somewhat smaller area in 2018 - approximately 1/4 acre, hoping that we would be more easily able to harvest all of the crop.
+Growing conditions were much less conducive to good flax in our second year, and our yield was lower.

 We harvested approximately 1,200 pounds of flax straw from the area we planted in 2017.
 We were able to carry 480 pounds of retted flax straw to Taproot in the back of the Black Cat Farmstead pickup truck, packed in three bulk storage totes.
-This retted straw yielded 65 pounds of line flax and fine tow, with an additional 100+ pounds of rough tow fiber left behind at Taproot’s mill for additional processing into clean tow, tow roving, and spun tow linen yarn.
+This retted straw yielded 65 pounds of line flax and fine tow, with an additional 100+ pounds of rough tow fiber left behind at Taproot’s mill for additional processing into clean, picked tow, tow roving, and mill spun tow linen yarn.
+We have retted flax harvested in 2018 in storage which has not yet been sent to the mill for processing.

-Tow flax fiber, the shorter, more irregular fibers generated during the processing of line flax, can be processed into roving and mechanically spun into yarn, or spun by hand, or the clean tow fiber can be used in papermaking.
+Tow flax fiber, the shorter, more irregular fibers generated during the processing of line flax, were processed into roving and mechanically spun into town linen yarn.
+The tow roving can also be hand spun, or the clean tow fiber can be used in papermaking, or blended with other fibers for handspinning.

 We documented our trip to Taproot and the processing of the flax on our farm Facebook page.
 During our time in Canada, our academic partner, Mary Hark, traveled to Nova Scotia and held a papermaking workshop for thirteen participants from both the US and Canada, at Taproot, using flax fiber and other plant materials to make a variety of handmade papers.